kakopappa/arduino-esp8266-alexa-wemo-switch/README.md

 2. WeMos Relay ($1.90) http://www.aliexpress.com/store/product/Relay-Shield-for-WeMos-D1-mini-button/1331105_32596395175.html

+Relay is connected to D1

 To controlled this switch via Amazon Alexa.

-1. Just download this code and flash it va Arduino IDE.
+1. Just download
+2. Change the WI-FI settings.
-2. Scan for new devices in Alexa
+3. Scan for new devices in Alexa
-3. Say "turn on" senric
+4. Say "turn on" sinric